 Will Having Medical Bills on My Credit Report Affect My Score?

-Either way, all three credit reporting agencies (Experian, TransUnion and Equifax) won't report medical debt in collections until it's more than 180 days past due.
+Unpaid medical bills won't affect your credit score unless they go to collections.
+And if they are reported to collections, all three credit reporting agencies (Experian, TransUnion and Equifax) won't add unpaid medical debt in collections to your credit report unless it's more than 365 days past due and the initial reported collection account balance is $500 or more.
 This should give you time to dispute billing, negotiate your balance and work out a payment plan without damaging your credit.

 Moving Forward After Medical Debt